 - General Information about Lip and Oral Cavity Cancer (National Cancer Institute) Also in Spanish

 - Tongue Cancer (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Cancer of the Oral Cavity and Pharynx (National Cancer Institute)

-- What Are the Key Statistics about Oral Cavity and Oropharyngeal Cancers?
-(American Cancer Society) Also in Spanish
+- Key Statistics about Oral Cavity and Oropharyngeal Cancers (American Cancer Society) Also in Spanish

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)